SOC 2 and SOC 3

-An SOC 2 report is a third party audit of a company's processing controls when it comes to consumer data.
+SOC 2 and SOC 3 reports are third party audits of a company's processing controls pertaining to consumer data.
 Customers and other interested parties use these reports to make sure a vendor is handling their data securely, and to better assess any remaining risks.

-ExtraHop annually engages with a third party for a SOC 2 compliance audit for ExtraHop Addy, our cloud-hosted machine learning service.
-This report covers security controls including (but not limited to) firewalls, audit logs, and access controls.
+ExtraHop annually engages with a third party for SOC 2 and SOC 3 compliance audits for ExtraHop Cloud Services and ExtraHop Machine Learning Service.
+These reports cover security controls that include firewalls, audit logs, and access controls.

 The General Data Protection Regulation (GDPR) is a law intended to improve the privacy, security and transparency in the use of personal data for European citizens.
 GDPR went into effect on May 25, 2018 and is among the most rigorous regimes that can be adopted by an organization in requiring accountability for the collection, protection and use of personal data.

 ExtraHop's products and services comply with GDPR.
 Through our security and privacy programs, ExtraHop remains committed to ongoing GDPR compliance for the data we process for our customers.
 To do so, ExtraHop has paid particular regard to personal data lifecycle, privacy by default and design, data subject rights, data risk management, and security.
 ExtraHop has prepared a Data Processing Addendum for use by our customers processing European data, which complies with Article 28 of the GDPR.
 In addition to ExtraHop's participation in the US Privacy Shield Program, this addendum contains standardized EU Model Clauses approved by the EU Commission as an alternative basis for the transfer of personal data outside of the European Union.